 Eastern WVCTC wants to make sure students have everything they need to be successful.
 We are now offering FREE access to online tutoring services through Tutor.com.
 Tutors are available 24/7 to help students better understand concepts in subjects areas like Math, Science, English and Writing Help, History, Business, and Computer Applications (Word and Excel).
-Take advantage of this service anytime, students can access his/her personalized account by following these simple steps:
+Take advantage of this service anytime.